 - i.
 Couplings shall be installed in conformity to the Manufacturer's Specifications. - ii.
-The Contractor shall ensure that the connecting pipe-ends and all parts of the coupling are thoroughly cleaned prior to installation.
+The Contractor shall ensure that the connecting pipe-ends and all parts of the coupling are thoroughly cleaned prior to installation. - iii.

-- iii.
 Wrenches used to tighten nuts and bolts shall be the type and size recommended by the coupling Manufacturer. - iv.
 To avoid undesirable stress concentrations, all bolts shall be tightened uniformly and in a manner which will keep all coupling parts symmetrically around the pipe.
-Final tightening shall be done with torque wrenches set for the torque recommended by the coupling Manufacturer. - v.
+Final tightening shall be done with torque wrenches set for the torque recommended by the coupling Manufacturer.

+- v.
 All non-coated threads and bolting surfaces on couplings shall be wrapped with an approved petrolatum paste and tape as listed in the Standard Specifications Waterworks Construction. - vi.
 All coupling, (i.e. non-isolating or isolating coupling and electrical continuity wires and/or isolating boots as required) shall be installed as detailed on the approved construction drawings.
 The set screw in the end-plates (on bolted sleeve couplings only) shall be tightened to provide electrical continuity between the end-plates and the sleeve.
-Unless couplings are cathodically protected from an existing energy source, a separate anode shall be installed as detailed in Section 504.07.00 of the Standard Specifications Waterworks Construction. - vii.
+Unless couplings are cathodically protected from an existing energy source, a separate anode shall be installed as detailed in the Standard Specifications Waterworks Construction. - vii.
 Electrical continuity or discontinuity as required across the coupling shall be checked with a voltmeter, test probe or a similar device approved by the Engineer.
 City of Calgary Corrosion Technicians are required to confirm the installation prior to backfill. - viii.
-Once, the electrical continuity/discontinuity has been confirmed, the entire coupling including any continuity wires shall be primed and wrapped with material specified in Section 505.03.00 00 of the Standard Specifications Waterworks Construction.
-(Specifically Sec.
-504.06.03 Victaulic Couplings)
+Once, the electrical continuity/discontinuity has been confirmed, the entire coupling including any continuity wires shall be primed and wrapped with material specified the Standard Specifications Waterworks Construction.